trganda/obsidian-attachment-management/README.md

 ![SCR-20230511-rrtk](./images/SCR-20230511-rrtk.png)

-**Notice** The `Rearrange linked attachments/Rearrange all linked attachments` was currently a experimental feature, if you want to try out, it's better to back up your files at first.
+**Notice**: The `Rearrange linked attachments/Rearrange all linked attachments` was currently a experimental feature, if you want to try out, it's better to back up your files at first.

 ### Overriding Setting